usnistgov/FIPS201/_FIPS201/system.md

 ### 3.1.1 PIV Front-End Subsystem {#s-3-1-1}

+The PIV Front-End Subsystem in [Figure 3-1](#fig-3-1) consists of the credentials and devices used to interact with the credentials for authentication.
 The PIV Card will be issued to the applicant when all identity proofing, registration, and issuance processes have been completed.
-Derived PIV credentials might also be issued after post-enrollment binding is complete.
+Derived PIV credentials might also be registered after post-enrollment binding is complete.
 The PIV Card takes the physical form of the [[ISO 7816]](../_Appendix/references.md#ref-ISO7816) ID-1 card type (i.e., traditional payment card), with one or more embedded Integrated Circuit Chips (ICC) that provide memory capacity and computational capability.
 The PIV Card is the primary component of the PIV system.
-The holder uses the PIV Card for authentication to various physical and logical resources.
-Derived PIV credentials increasingly play an important role as additional authenticators, especially in environments where use of the PIV Card is not easily supported.
-These AAL2 and/or AAL3 authenticators are not embedded in the PIV Card, but rather are stand-alone or integrated in a variety of devices/platforms.
+The holder uses the PIV Card for authentication to access various physical and logical resources.
+Alternatively, derived PIV credentials increasingly play an important role as additional authenticators, especially in environments where use of the PIV Card is not easily supported.
+These AAL2 and AAL3 authenticators are not embedded in the PIV Card, but rather are stand-alone or integrated in a variety of devices and platforms.

-Card readers are located at access points for controlled resources where a cardholder may wish to gain access (physical and logical) by using the PIV Card.
-The reader communicates with the PIV Card to retrieve the appropriate information, located in the card's memory, to relay it to the access control systems for granting or denying access.
+Card readers are located at access points for controlled resources to allow a cardholder to gain physical or logical access using the PIV Card.
+The reader communicates with PIV Card to perform the authentication protocol and relay that information to the access control systems for granting or denying access.

-Card writers, which are very similar to the card readers, personalize and initialize the information stored on PIV Cards.
-Card writers MAY also be used to perform remote PIV Card updates (see [Section 2.9.2](requirements.md#s-2-9-2)).
+Card writers, which are similar to card readers, personalize and initialize the information stored on PIV Cards.
+Card writers may also be used to perform remote PIV Card updates (see [Section 2.9.2](requirements.md#s-2-9-2)).
 The data to be stored on PIV Cards includes personal information, certificates, cryptographic keys, the PIN, and biometric data.

 PIN input devices can be used along with card readers when a higher level of authentication assurance is required.
-The cardholder presenting the PIV Card must type their PIN into the PIN input device.
+The cardholder presenting the PIV Card types their PIN into the PIN input device.
 For physical access, the PIN is typically entered using a PIN pad device; a keyboard is generally used for logical access.
 The input of a PIN provides a "something you know"[^somethingyouknow] authentication factor that activates[^oncardbiometric] the PIV Card and enables access to other credentials resident on the card that provide additional factors of authentication.
-A cryptographic key and certificate, for example, provides an additional authentication factor of "something you have" (i.e., the card) through PKI-based authentication.
+A cryptographic key and certificate, for example, provide an additional authentication factor of "something you have" (i.e., the card) through PKI-based authentication.

 Biometric capture devices may be located at secure locations where a cardholder may want to gain access.
 These devices depend upon the use of biometric data of the cardholder, stored in the memory of the card, and its comparison with a real-time captured biometric sample.
-The use of biometric characteristics provides an additional factor of authentication ("something you are") in addition to entering the PIN ("something you know") and providing the card ("something you have") for cryptographic key-based authentication.
-This provides for a higher level of authentication assurance.
+The use of biometric characteristics provides an additional factor of authentication ("something you are").

 [^somethingyouknow]: For more information on the terms "something you know," "something you have," and "something you are," see [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63).